Martynas Echodas

-Martynas Echodas (born 7 July 1997) is a Lithuanian professional basketball player for Alba Berlin of the German Basketball Bundesliga (BBL) and the FIBA Champions League.
+Martynas Echodas (born 7 July 1997) is a Lithuanian professional basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.

-Playing career
+Professional career

 Echodas was born in Kaunas, Lithuania.
 A product of Žalgiris' youth system, Echodas spent his first three seasons playing for Žalgiris-2 Kaunas of National Basketball League (NKL).
 On 1 September 2016 Echodas was loaned to BC Šiauliai of the LKL.
 On November 23, he recorded a career-high 30 points, 14 rebounds, and 37 efficiency points in a FIBA Europe Cup match against Pardubice.

 In August 2017, Echodas signed a three-year contract with Rytas Vilnius.
 In his second year with Rytas, Echodas won the EuroCup's Rising Star Award for the 2018–19 season.
 During 18 games played, he averaged 9.6 points, 5.1 rebounds and 11.7 point PIR rating, while shooting 62.6% from the field.
 He re-signed with the team on 23 July 2020.

 On 29 June 2021 Echodas signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

 On 1 July 2022 Echodas returned to Rytas Vilnius, signing a contract until the end of the 2023–2024 season.

 On 29 July 2024 he signed with Manisa Basket of the Basketbol Süper Ligi (BSL).

 On August 30, 2025, Echodas signed with Alba Berlin of the Basketball Bundesliga.

+On March 24, 2026, Echodas once again signed contract with Rytas Vilnius of the Lithuanian Basketball League (LKL).

+On July 21, 2026, he signed with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.